tsimeonov/Computer-Science/The complete 2024 Web Development Bootcamp/Section 24 Express.js/notes.md

 - HTTP - HyperText Transfer Protocol

-- HTTP Methodscoea
+- HTTP Methods

   - GET -> Retrieves information from the specified resource, and should be used to request data (not modify it).
   - POST -> Sends data to the server for processing, usually reslulting in a change in the server state or side effects on the server.
   - PUT -> Updates a current resource or creates it if it doesn't exist, with the client providing a complete updated copy of the resource.
-  - PATCH
+  - PATCH -> Updates parts of an existing resource, with the client providing only the parts of the resource that needs to be updated.
   - DELETE

 - Starting a server